 Although they used similar DRL methods as \texttt{MARS}, these studies are not designed for scheduling HPC tasks, which are fixed, rigid, and non-preemptable.

-These differences lead to different designs and optimizations in \texttt{MARS}, detailed in Section \ref{system_overview}.
-Most recent HPC tasks scheduling \cite{10.1145/3126908.3126955} uses brute force simulations to generate a large number of data samples, each of which shows the best scheduling decision given a random job sequence.
-Then, applying machine learning methods on these data samples to build scheduling functions that can best-fit these samples. \texttt{MARS} uses the best suitable algorithm from heuristic to deep reinforcement learning in order to increase the optimization and performance.
+These differences led to different designs and optimizations in \texttt{MARS}, detailed in Section \ref{system_overview}.
+The most recent HPC tasks scheduling \cite{10.1145/3126908.3126955} uses brute force simulations to generate a large number of data samples, each of which shows the best scheduling decision given a random job sequence.
+Then, applying machine learning methods on these data samples to build scheduling functions that can best fit these samples.